Window tax

 Window tax was a property tax based on the number of windows in a house.
-It was a significant social, cultural, and architectural force in England, France, and Ireland during the 18th and 19th centuries.
-To avoid the tax, some houses from the period can be seen to have bricked-up window-spaces (ready to be glazed or reglazed at a later date).
-In England and Wales it was introduced in 1696 and was repealed 155 years later, in 1851.
+It was a significant social, cultural, and architectural force in England, Scotland, France and Ireland during the 18th and 19th centuries.
+To avoid the tax, some houses from the period can be seen to have bricked-up window-spaces (which can be (re)glazed later).
+In England and Wales it was introduced in 1696 and in Scotland from 1748.
+It was repealed in both cases in 1851.
 In France it was established in 1798 and was repealed in 1926.
-Scotland had window tax from 1748 until 1798.

 History

 The tax was introduced in England and Wales in 1696 under King William III and was designed to impose tax relative to the prosperity of the taxpayer, but without the controversy that then surrounded the idea of income tax.

-At that time, many people in Britain opposed income tax, on principle, because the disclosure of personal income represented an unacceptable governmental intrusion into private matters, and a potential threat to personal liberty.
+At that time, many people in Britain opposed income tax, on principle, because the disclosure of personal income was perceived by them to represent an unacceptable governmental intrusion into private matters, and a potential threat to personal liberty.
 The first permanent British income tax was not introduced until 1842, and the tax remained controversial into the 20th century.